E-Aston/CoralGeometry/README.md

 Requirements: Meshlab software on PC, and installation of PyMeshlab using pip, installation of os and installation of csv

-To run the code, you need the files "Filter_script.mlx" and "geometric_measures.py" in the current working directory, as well as "Geometric measures execute.py", which is the executbale script.
+To run the code, you also need the files "geometric_measures.py", "Clean_Close.mlx" and "Filter_script.mlx" in the current working directory, as well as "Geometric measures execute.py", which is the executbale script.

 The code runs a series of filters using Meshlab and returns the following as a .csv file called